 Paper Bag Easter Basket DIY

-I love Christmas, don’t get me wrong, but Easter has always been my favorite!
-There’s just something more hopeful about it—besides the whole joyous resurrection thing, it also means spring is finally on its way.
-So today I am sharing a Paper Bag Easter Basket DIY to celebrate that the world is finally shaking off its winter blues, bursts into color, and everything feels fresh and new again.
-After months of cold and gray, that little dose of sunshine and renewal bring me pure happiness!
+I love Christmas, don’t get me wrong, but Easter has always been my favorite.
+There is just something more hopeful about it.
+Besides the whole joyous resurrection thing, it also means spring is finally on its way.
+After months of cold and gray, seeing the world start to wake up again brings me so much happiness.

-This year I am giving them these personalized Easter baskets instead, using dollar store paper bags, and odds and ends I had in my craft room.
-It adds a little personal love to a cash and candy gift I know they want.
+This year I am giving them personalized Easter baskets instead, made with dollar store paper bags and odds and ends from my craft room.
+It is a small handmade touch added to a cash and candy gift I already know they want.

 This tutorial is a bit different from my usual method.
 Adding the embellishments is pretty self-explanatory, so I am including completed gift bag decorating ideas, with a short explanation.
 There is a step by step video tutorial at the end as well.